 In addition to new policies and procedures established by universities themselves, Congress, the administration, and federal research agencies have taken several actions since 2018 to address research security through provisions included in the National Defense Authorization Act (NDAA), the CHIPS and Science Act, and National Security Presidential Memorandum 33 (NSPM-33).
-It is essential to allow implementation time for enacted measures (including the administration's work on NSPM-33) and to carefully consider the negative consequences of additional legislation, such as the DETERRENT Act, which would add significant impediments to productive research collaborations and could have a counterproductive effect on the ability to conduct important research on behalf of the American people.
+It is essential to allow implementation time for these changes (including the administration's work on NSPM-33) before enacting even more new research security requirements.
+Layering on additional requirements before those already taken are fully implemented and evaluated could have a counterproductive effect on the ability to conduct important research on behalf of the American people.